appleseedproj/appleseed/_documentation/readme.txt

 Appleseed v0.7.7 Beta (Twelfth Release)

-Sep 30 2010
+Nov 11 2010

 New In This Release:
 --------------------

-Friends and circle management have been moved from legacy to the new framework.
-UTF8 input support.
+Privacy UI, Newsfeeds, "Page" posts.

 See _release/changelog.txt

 --------------------
 About Appleseed:

-This is the twelfth release of the Appleseed code base.
+This is the thirteenth release of the Appleseed code base.
 Appleseed is social networking software, similar to Friendster or Myspace.

 Appleseed is distributed social networking, which connects friends on